For those who don’t know, this is a series I’m currently running that takes you through all the steps to creating and maintaining a blog.

 If you make the font unreadable, most will just skip over your image and thus bypass your blog entirely.

-Also make sure your website address is a clear and readable font size.
+Also, make sure your website address is clear and in readable font size.

 Where to get pictures

 Do NOT just go online and take pictures from a Google Search as you will most definitely be violating copyright.

 There is no need to do this as there are loads of places to get pictures from legally.
 Below is a list of stock photo websites I have used.

 Some require you to have an account and pay, others have royalty-free images.
 Obviously, paid accounts do have access to a larger quantity of images.

 For those who don’t know, Royalty-free means you have the right to use copyright material without needing to pay royalties for use.